ningpang/pf-RC/README.md

 >

 # Run
 All arguments are setted in the file argument.py.
-If you want run experiments on different datasets or with different non-IID data, please modify the hyperparameter in argument.py.
+If you want run experiments on different datasets or with different non-IID data, please modify the hyperparameters in argument.py.

-At present, we provide the data partition of SemEval, TACRED and TADREDV with `$\beta \in \{1, 5, 100\}$`.
+At present, we provide the data partition of SemEval, TACRED and TACREDV with `$\beta \in \{1, 5, 100\}$`.

 ## run pf-RC with heterogeneous local models:
 > python train.py --personal True

 ## run pf-RC with homogeneous local models:
 > python train.py --personal False